-Everything that went down in 2019 had one thing or another to do with sneaker bots.
+Everything that went down the last couple of years, had one thing or another to do with sneaker bots.
 From copping sneakers to boosting the value of the sneaker reselling industry, we all owe it to sneaker bots for where we all are now.
-So, 2020 is here and from the looks of it, it’s gonna be much better and far more profitable than 2019.
-But that highly depends on whether or not you’re running one of the best sneaker bots out there.
+And the Holidays and 2021 are right around the corner and from what we see, things are gonna get far more messy and profitable with every release.
+But whether or not you get a piece of that money pie, highly depends on the sneaker bots you run.

 The sneaker bot you choose can make or break your plans of becoming a sneaker collector or reseller.
-And trust us when we say, sneaker reselling is growing so fast as a business and side hustle, you can’t afford to stay out of this.
-Tens of exclusive sneaker releases dropped in 2019 accounting for millions of dollars in sneaker reselling profit.
-And now that we’re getting glimpses of what to expect in 2020, we know you’re bound to making a lot more money using the right tools.
+And trust us when we say, is growing so fast as a business and side hustle, you can’t afford to stay out of this.
+Tens of exclusive sneaker releases drop every year accounting for millions of dollars in sneaker reselling profit.
+And now that we’re getting glimpses of what to expect next year, we know you’re bound to making a lot more money using the right tools.
 So, boost your money-making chances with this ultimate guide to everything sneakers!

 Best Sneaker Bots for 2020